RozanskiP/RozanskiP/README.md

 # Hello I'm Pawel Rozanski

 I am a student of Computer Engineering with a specialization in Computer Graphics and Multimedia Systems at the Wrocław University of Technology.
-Currently I am finishing third year of my studies.
-I have some experience in programming languages such as C++, Python or Java, but I'm have focused on developing my skills in web technologies for over a year from now.
-I have some experience in technologies such as React, Angular, C# and .NET.
+Currently I am finishing fifth year of my studies.
+For more than 2 years I have been working as a full-stack software developer in dotnet and angular technologies.
+Also I have some experience in programming languages such as Python, but I'm have focused on developing my skills in web technologies for over a year from now.

 <a href="https://www.linkedin.com/in/pawe%C5%82-r%C3%B3%C5%BCa%C5%84ski-a9436b215/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href="mailto:pawel.rozanski09@gmail.com"><img src="https://img.shields.io/badge/pawel.rozanski09@gmail.com-D14836?style=for-the-badge&logo=gmail&logoColor=white" /></a>